 In addition to the formal, hands-on experiences working along side professionals, students also learn real-world skills in class and through student-run organizations.

-For advertising students, the student-run Ad Society operates Ad Werks, a non-profit agency working on campaigns for two two clients each year.
+For advertising students, the student-run Ad Society operates Ad Werks, a non-profit agency working on campaigns for two clients each year.
 The internal agency is run by an account director and creative director.